+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The investment manager constantly integrates the binding elements of the investment strategy described in the question below to construct an investment portfolio with a significantly improved ESG profile compared to the Investment Universe.